physici/pyLabLib/docs/devices.rst

 Second, some devices need dlls supplied by the manufacturer:

     - Andor cameras: require `atmcd.dll` (currently supplied for x64 and x86).
-    - Arcus PerforMax translation stages: require `PerformaxCom.dll` (currently supplied only for x64).
+    - Arcus PerforMax translation stages: require `PerformaxCom.dll` and `SiUSBXp.dll` (currently supplied only for x64).
     - HighFinesse WS/6 and WS/7 wavemeters: require `wlmData.dll`.
 Each device needs a unique dll supplied by the manufacturer.
 Currently generic version for WS/6 and WS/7 are given, but they might not work properly.
     - SmarAct SCU3D translation stage controller: requires `SCU3DControl.dll` (currently supplied only for x64).